AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/models/bart_only_coref/README.md

 ```

-## Preprocessed data
+## **Preprocessed data**
 The dataset is preprocessed to be fed into the BART-based model.
 The folder [`data_object_special`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/bart_only_coref/data_object_special) contains the majority of the preprocessed files and they can be directly downloaded cloning this repository.
 However, some special data files for some experiments are too large.
-They can be generated using the suitable scripts detailed below, or simple by downloading the full version of this folder: [data_object_special.zip](https://drive.google.com/file/d/1LsnwUyt_ZG-e1OS-Hiud7ERvU8jpD4KA/view?usp=sharing).
+They can be generated using the suitable scripts detailed in [`processing_data`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/bart_only_coref/processing_data) folder, or simple by downloading the full version of this folder: [data_object_special.zip](https://drive.google.com/file/d/1LsnwUyt_ZG-e1OS-Hiud7ERvU8jpD4KA/view?usp=sharing).

 ### **Data Preprocessing**